 This partnership reaffirms its commitment to electric cars.
 The JV will help Toyota achieve its goal of selling 5.5 million EVs.

 In contrast, Tesla has sold fewer than 7200,000 cars since 2012.

 The connection with Toyota goes beyond the brand.

 Toyota’s partnerships with other major automakers, including Subaru and BMW, will see these batteries powering other brands’ push to go electric.

 But Panasonic’s share price doesn’t reflect the growth this JV offers.
-The share price is down 38% in the past year.
+The share price is flat for the year.

 That’s due to fear of slowing growth in Japan and Asia.
-While Panasonic’s sales slowed, they are still above 2016 levels when shares were at a similar price as today.
+While Panasonic’s sales slowed, they are still above 2016 levels when shares were at a similar price to today.

 Panasonic Corp.
-(Tokyo: 6752) is not traded on the major American exchanges.
-Investors can use brokers with international services to buy on the Tokyo exchange.
+(Tokyo: 6752) doesn’t trade on the major American exchanges.
+You can use brokers with international services to buy on the Tokyo exchange.
 It is also available over-the-counter with the ticker PCRFY.

 Internal Analyst, Banyan Hill Publishing

 This article was published on February 27, 2019, and updated on December 27, 2019.